NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Logging in/index.rst

 Logging In
 ##########

 Access to Gaea requires an RDHPCS account.
-Please review the :ref:`getting an account <accounts>` page, or `the wikipedia entry
+Please review the :ref:`Obtaining an Account <accounts>` page, or `see the link below
 <https://rdhpcs2.common2.docs.rdhpcs.noaa.gov/wiki/index.php/Logging_in>`_

 Obtaining an Account